runceel/ReactiveProperty/docs/docs/features/Commanding.md

 }
 ```

-After binding the ViewModel calss to view like following:
+After binding the ViewModel class to view:

 ```csharp
 // code behind